 In the end, the way our kitchen was built meant that we could truly make the cabinetry fit the kitchen, instead of just trying to shove all the standard cabinets into our space.
 And even more exciting was that we could add some unique features that fit our lives and family.

-One of those features was the hidden doggie gate.
+One of those features was the built-in hidden dog gate.

 I have received so many questions about this little feature, so I thought I’d share some additional details and photos.
 The gate was built to extend and block off the mudroom from the kitchen.
 This is the area where the dogs stay when we aren’t home, so it’s a practical way to avoid the ugly plastic dog gates.